Themes

 Allegories

-The tradition of depicting allegories in art has endured due to the broad appeal and instructive lessons allegories often impart.
+These artworks reinterpret and reimagine common allegories, often to relay stories related to Black experience.
 A literary and visual device, allegories explain, shape, and resonate with the human experience by revealing a message, usually moral or political.
 They convey meaning by relying on established and easily understood symbols and characters—often personifications of human ideas or qualities—such as fortune, peace, virtue, and victory.
-Storytelling is an essential aspect of the use of allegory in visual art.
-This Collection in Context explores works from the Studio Museum’s collection that reinterpret and reimagine common allegories, often to relay stories related to Black experience.

 “The Bicentennial Series” preemptively responded to what Benny Andrews predicted would be the near-exclusion of Black American history and contributions from the US bicentennial celebrations.
 Trash depicts a caravan of society’s ills and so-called values being carted to a dumping ground by three Black figures.